 Something I will once again bring to your attention is the best way to attempt to follow the runners on a daily basis.
 In the past I have recommended readers use gg.com or a similar Horse Alert or Tracker system found on various sites around the web.

-Please be aware that about 50+ horses are not currently available on the Easyodds database, as they are ex-Irish Pointers, French horses or newly named British youngsters.
+Please be aware that some horses are not currently available on various tracker database, as they are ex-Irish Pointers, French horses or newly named British youngsters.

 All you have to do is to highlight them in the book index and once they are entered to run, you can add them to your own stable to follow.